Arbery's killers to be sentenced in August for hate crimes - NewsBreak

 U.S. District Court Judge Lisa Godbey Wood scheduled Aug.
 1 sentencing hearings for all three men.
 Father and son Greg and Travis McMichael and their neighbor, William “Roddie” Bryan, each face a maximum penalty of life in prison in connection with the 2020 death of the 25-year-old Black man.

 It's possible the sentencing date could change.
-Citing a scheduling conflict, Prosecutors asked the judge in a legal filing Tuesday to push back the hearings until sometime after Aug.
-6.
+Prosecutors asked the judge in a legal filing Tuesday to postpone the hearings until later in August.

 The McMichaels and Bryan are already serving life sentences in Georgia after being convicted of murder in a state court last fall.
 The trio stood trial a second time in federal court, where they were found guilty in February of committing hate crimes after a jury concluded Arbery's killing was motivated by race.